 C-1402-4: Nonrecurring Transportation

-Nonrecurring transportation is a onetime payment to the private carrier for transportation that is necessary for the customer to participate in a single VR assessment or IPE service.
+Nonrecurring transportation is a onetime advance payment to the private carrier for transportation that is necessary for the customer to participate in a single VR assessment or IPE service.

 Transportation costs that are more than $200 for a single service authorization (this excludes airfare) require VR Manager approval.